mono-cyte/Docs/汇编/intel官方文档/Volume 1-Basic Architecture 基本架构/Chapter 4 Data Types 数据类型/4.2-Numeric Data Types/Numeric Data Types.md

-# Numeric Data Types
+# 4.2 Numeric Data Types

-Although bytes, words, and doublewords are fundamental data types, some instructions support additional inter-pretations of these data types to allow operations to be performed on numeric data types (signed and unsigned integers, and floating-point numbers).
+Although bytes, words, and doublewords are fundamental data types, some instructions support additional interpretations of these data types to allow operations to be performed on numeric data types (signed and unsigned integers, and floating-point numbers).
 Single precision (32-bit) floating-point and double precision (64-bit) floating-point data types are supported across all generations of Intel SSE extensions and Intel AVX extensions.
 The half precision (16-bit) floating-point data type was supported only with F16C extensions (VCVTPH2PS and VCVTPS2PH) beginning with the third generation of Intel® Core™ processors based on Ivy Bridge microarchitec-ture.
 Starting with the 4th generation Intel® Xeon® Scalable Processor Family, an Intel® AVX-512 instruction set architecture (ISA) for FP16 was added, supporting a wide range of general-purpose numeric operations for 16-bit half precision floating-point values (binary16 in IEEE Standard 754-2019 for Floating-Point Arithmetic, aka half precision or FP16), which complements the existing 32-bit and 64-bit floating-point instructions already available in the Intel Xeon processor-based products.
 This ISA also provides complex-valued native hardware support for half precision floating-point.
 See Figure 4-3.

 ![Figure 4-3.
 Numeric Data Types](../res/Figure%204-3.%20%20Numeric%20Data%20Types.png)

-## Integers
+## 4.2.1 Integers

 The Intel 64 and IA-32 architectures define two types of integers: unsigned and signed.
 Unsigned integers are ordi-nary binary values ranging from 0 to the maximum positive number that can be encoded in the selected operand size.
 Signed integers are two’s complement binary values that can be used to represent both positive and negative integer values.
 Some integer instructions (such as the ADD, SUB, PADDB, and PSUBB instructions) operate on either unsigned or signed integer operands.
 Other integer instructions (such as IMUL, MUL, IDIV, DIV, FIADD, and FISUB) operate on only one integer type.
 The following sections describe the encodings and ranges of the two types of integers.

-### Unsigned Integers
+### 4.2.1.1 Unsigned Integers

 Unsigned integers are unsigned binary numbers contained in a byte, word, doubleword, and quadword.
-Their values range from 0 to 255 for an unsigned byte integer, from 0 to 65,535 for an unsigned word integer, from 0 to 2^32 - 1 for an unsigned doubleword integer, and from 0 to 2^64 - 1 for an unsigned quadword integer.
+Their values range from 0 to 255 for an unsigned byte integer, from 0 to 65,535 for an unsigned word integer, from 0 to 2<sup>32</sup> - 1 for an unsigned doubleword integer, and from 0 to 2<sup>64</sup> - 1 for an unsigned quadword integer.
 Unsigned integers are sometimes referred to as ordinals.

-### Signed Integers
+### 4.2.1.2 Signed Integers

 Signed integers are signed binary numbers held in a byte, word, doubleword, or quadword.
 All operations on signed integers assume a two's complement representation.
 The sign bit is located in bit 7 in a byte integer, bit 15 in a word integer, bit 31 in a doubleword integer, and bit 63 in a quadword integer (see the signed integer encodings in Table 4-1).